thoughtbot/til/vim/diffing-from-the-command-line.md

 # Easy file diffing

-Vim comes with it's own diff viewer.
+Vim comes with its own diff viewer.
 It can be launched from the command-line
 with:

 ```bash